pioz/microbo/README.md

 You can use the router with `server.Router` that is a `*mux.Router` pointer.
 You can find all info about ["Gorilla web toolkit" here](https://github.com/gorilla/mux).

+Also the following authentication endpoints are available:

+- POST `/auth/register`
+- POST `/auth/login`
+- POST `/auth/refresh`

+Here the [godoc](https://godoc.org/github.com/pioz/microbo) to know all about microbo.

 ## Questions or problems?

 If you have any issues please add an [issue on